kyma-project/examples/prometheus/README.md

 ```

 You can try it out by removing the ServiceMonitor from the previous example and instead providing the annotations to the Service manifest.

+### Setup alerting rules

+Follow the tutorial [monitoring-alert-rules](./monitoring-alert-rules/) to set up an alerting rule on Prometheus.

 ### Cleanup